Our sustainability

 Ecotricity

 Ecotricity was established to provide 100% renewable energy from hydro, solar and wind projects.
-They achieved Toitū net carbonzero certification 10 years ago, and have recently elevated their climate action to become Toitū climate positive.
-Electricity is a major source of carbon emissions in New Zealand, which inspired Ecotricity to become the only provider of Toitū climate positive certified electricity.
+They achieved Toitū Net Carbon Zero certification 10 years ago, and have recently elevated their climate action to become Toitū Climate Positive.
+Electricity is a major source of carbon emissions in New Zealand, which inspired Ecotricity to become the only provider of Toitū Climate Positive certified electricity.
 They now measure and offset all cradle-to-grave lifecycle emissions, including construction items for their renewable plants.

 Ecotricity has increased their focus on advocacy and employee engagement, including providing electric vehicle (EV) buyers’ guides, and EV and electric bike subsidies for employees to invest in low carbon transport.